drewdaemon/drewtate.io/_posts/2022-08-22-the-design-of-every-day-things.md

 Feedback is most critical when something is going wrong.
 It is often straightforward to design a product that works well as long as everything goes the way the designer intends.
 Products that provide great feedback can get the user back on track (or at least be somehow helpful) when things _don't_ go as planned.

 However, one has to walk a line.
 Too much feedback can be extremely distracting and annoying.
-It can also cause users to miss out on important feedback since it is drowned out in a roar of verbosity.
+It can also cause users to miss out on important information since it is drowned out in a roar of verbosity.
 This is why we have log levels in good software.

 Take [this recent Kibana issue](https://github.com/elastic/kibana/issues/67270) for instance.
-When things go wrong, in some instances users are spammed with a wall of error messages of varying degrees of importance.
-This is an issue we need to address.
+When things go wrong, users are sometimes spammed with a wall of error messages of varying degrees of importance.
+This is something we need to address.

 #### The conceptual model

 The design of a product should be understandable.
 A big part of this is that it should accurately communicate useful ideas about the inner working of the machine.
-It doesn't actually matter how specific or abstract these ideas are in the user's head, as long as they hold in all scenarios.
+It doesn't actually matter how specific or abstract (or even technically accurate) these ideas are in the user's head, as long as they hold in all scenarios the user will face.

-Sometimes products are designed with simplicity in mind.
-However, there is a in pursuing simplicity too strenuously.
+Products are often designed with simplicity in mind.
+However, there is a danger in pursuing simplicity too strenuously.
 A design that communicates an oversimplified conceptual model can instill inaccurate beliefs in the user's mind that are ultimately unhelpful or confusing.
-I see this often in software.
+I see this often in complex software.
+(E.g. Lens has a "top values" function that hides some [serious complexity](https://discuss.elastic.co/t/top3-in-line-graph-and-top-values-in-available-fields-are-different/310382/4).)
 This is another difficult line to walk.

 #### The system image

 The designer has no direct communication with the user.
 Instead, a set of physical artifacts which can include documentation as well as the designed object itself are left to do the talking.
 These artifacts compose _the system image_.
 The system image communicates affordances, gives feedback, and imparts a conceptual model to the user's mind.
+Altogether, the system image is what the user will _experience_.

 ### In conclusion

 Norman concludes with a few thoughts around how advances in technology currently outpace advances in design.

-Design is also made difficult by how much orchestration it takes.
+Effective design is also made difficult by how much orchestration it takes.
 The engineer will push for stability, the marketer will push for cutting costs and adding features, the store wants something that will be attractive to its customers.
 The product must satisfy the requirements of both those who buy it and those who use it, often separate groups of people (think CIO making decisions about technology vendors).

 Despite this, he assures us that